Action #998

 an exception is thrown, when none of the known systems is given.
 Or is the choice of the system not important at this point?

-#25 Updated by Knödlseder Jürgen almost 11 years ago
+#25 Updated by Knödlseder Jürgen about 11 years ago

 Indeed, I forgot about the coordinate system part.
 So one would need to artificially associate instrument coordinates with, for example, equatorial coordinates.
 This is definitely not very nice and potentially confusing.